 While many patients have similar experiences in hospital, their responses may of course vary widely.

 Denial is a psychological defense that allows many patients to avoid dealing with the fact that they have heart disease.
 In fact, patients showing high early levels of denial actually have been shown to be less anxious, less depressed and leave the hospital sooner because they have fewer medical complications.
 However, over time, denial can be dangerous because deniers are less likely to follow doctors’ orders.
 (See also: Denial and its Deadly Role in Surviving a Heart Attack)

 So deniers take note: your successful recovery and longterm adjustment requires that you accept that you have heart disease, and then cope with the feelings that come with it.

 Most heart patients start experiencing anxiety and depression after several days, which signals that denial is diminishing.
 While these emotions may be painful, they typically decrease with time.
 If they don’t, get help in learning to manage both anxiety and depression through counselling, medications, or a combination of both.
 (See also: Depressing News About Depression and Heart Disease and 10 Non-Drug Ways to Treat Depression in Heart Patients)

-Both books call attention to the reality that, while women are more likely than men to seek medical care when they think they need it, they seldom think they need it when it comes to their hearts.
+Women are more likely than men to seek medical care when they think they need it, but they seldom think they need it when it comes to their hearts.
 The Journal of Social Issues also reported on this disturbing trend (“The Politics of Women’s Health”, April 1994).

-Dr. Sotile warns that if you have known for more than one month that you have heart problems and are experiencing any of the following symptoms, you may be at risk of not taking the illness seriously enough.
+Dr. Sotile warns that if you have known for more than one month that you have heart problems, you may be at risk of not taking the illness seriously enough.